Sequence Options

 Caution:

-The parameters of the After sequence is finished section are also executed when the user stops the sequence by Stop command or the sequence is stopped by an error.
+The parameters of the After sequence is finished section are also executed when the user stops the sequence by the Stop command or the sequence is stopped by an error.
 If it is necessary to stop the running sequence without sending (and running) the shutdown method, use the Abort command.